 The more icy the snow, the more you'll slide and the more difficult edge control becomes.

 The more skilled you become at edge control and counter-balancing your body-weight the faster and harder you can edge on hard snow.

-⚠️ Be cautious and slowly build your muscle memory rather than risk loosing your inside edge, falling and hurting yourself.
+⚠️ Be cautious and slowly build your muscle memory rather than risk losing your inside edge, falling, and hurting yourself.

 If you're on a particularly steep and icy section and don't feel like you can easily turn then slide down vertically.

 To side slip, release your edges that are digging into the mountain and keeping your still.

 Release.
 Slide & then grip your edges to regain control.

 Repeat this process to slide through steep icy sections or tight corridors that make it hard to turn.